hazemshaban925/hazemshaban925/README.md

 ---

 ### :woman_technologist: About Me :
-- Full Stack Developer with experience in .NET, Angular, React.js, Node.js, and Python.
+- Front-End Developer with experience in .NET, Angular, React.js, Node.js, and Python.

 - Builds web apps with afocus on scalable cloud-native solutions across Azure, AWS, and Oracle.